 Is this true?

 In this episode, host Robert Martin speaks with Rev. Dr. Chris Mulherin (Executive officer of ISCAST) about science, Christianity and how we work out what is true in the world.

 Are there limits to science and the scientific method?
 How do we gain reliable information about the world?
 Should we live by evidence?
 We also reflect on a Bible passage and think about one of Jesus' disciple's 'demand' for evidence.

 Professor Richard Dawkins was invited to the recording, but he was unable to attend because of health reasons.
-Hear what Chris would say to Professor Dawkins, if ever had a private word as we ask him some bigger questions.
+Hear what Chris would say to Professor Dawkins if they ever had a private word, as we ask him some bigger questions.